microscaler/fleetingdns/tasks/db_model.md

 ---

-## Notes
-- **GitHubUser** does not have a `tier` field.
-User tier/plan is determined by joining `User` to `ServicePlan` via `UserServicePlan`.
-- The API should look up the user's active service plan to determine rate limits and features.
+## Summary: Differences and Migration Path

+- **Current Model:**
+  - User tier/subscription is managed via `UserSubscription` and `UserTier` enums, with payment info and usage tracked in separate tables.
+  - Tunnel, certificate, and stats entities are directly linked to users and their GitHub identity.
+  - No explicit service plan abstraction; tier is an enum, not a DB entity.

+- **Proposed Model:**
+  - Introduces `ServicePlan` as a first-class entity, allowing flexible plan definitions and features.
-- This model supports plan upgrades, history, and future extensibility (e.g., trial periods, custom plans).
+  - `UserServicePlan` join table enables users to have plan history, upgrades, and custom plans.
+  - Decouples user identity from plan/tier logic, supporting future extensibility (e.g., trials, enterprise features).

+- **Migration Path:**
+  - Migrate `UserTier`/`UserSubscription` to `ServicePlan`/`UserServicePlan`.
+  - Move tier logic from enums to DB-driven configuration.
+  - Update API logic to resolve user plan via join, not enum.
+  - Retain usage and payment tracking, but link to new plan model.